supriyo018/Brain-Tumor-Detection/README.md

-o Uses a trained CNN model (VGG16 + custom layers) to classify the tumor. o Sends the prediction result and confidence back to the frontend.
+o Uses a trained CNN model (VGG16 + custom layers) to classify the tumor.

+o Sends the prediction result and confidence back to the frontend.

 • Model: A fine-tuned VGG16 model with transfer learning, trained on four classes – glioma, meningioma, pituitary, notumor.

 3.1.3.1 Dataset

 • Source: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset

 The dataset was taken from Kaggle:

 Title: Brain Tumor MRI Dataset

 • Structure:

 The data set is properly organized into two main directories: Training and Testing.

 Each directory contains four subdirectories that correspond to various tumor categories: glioma, meningioma, notumor, and pituitary.

 • Categories (Designations)

 There are 4 classes in total.

 1. The glioma tumor is derived from the glial cells of the brain.

 2. Meningioma Tumor – Composed of the meninges (spinal cord and brain membrane).

 3. Pituitary Tumor – Found in the pituitary gland.

 4. No Tumor – Normal MRI scans with no indication of tumors.

 <img width="1305" height="598" alt="Screenshot 2025-04-14 at 2 31 02 PM" src="https://github.com/user-attachments/assets/b06805d0-c88e-4a79-9084-9f51631d9d2c" />

-• Number of Samples
-Table 3.3: No of samples
-Class Training Images Testing Images
-Glioma 1321 300
-Meningioma 1339 306
-Pituitary 1359 305
-No Tumor 1405 300

 OUTPUT: